darkmacheken/SSof/README.md

 # SSof
-Software Security Project.
+Software Security Project - Static Analyser

 The report is located at **/docs/SSof-Report.pdf**

 ## Requirements:
 Have installed the following tools: